spicetify/cli/README.md

         ```zsh
         echo "$HOME/Library/Application Support/spicetify/bin" >> /etc/paths
         ```
-    - On other platforms you can perform a simple search on how to set the PATH environment variable
+    - On other platforms, you can perform a simple search on how to set the PATH environment variable

 ### Part 2: Patching